Quemediga/extenso-para-docs/README.md

 ## Privacy policy and terms of service

+### Contact for licensing or extending language support

+To license this source code for commercial use, send an e-mail to extensoparadocs@carlosalegre.com.

+To build support for different countries/languages and currencies, send e-mail to extensoparadocs@carlosalegre.com.

+### Pages for Google Workspace Marketplace

-[Privacy Policy](privacy-policy.md) for Extenso para Docs on Google Workspace Marketplace.
+[Privacy Policy](privacy-policy.md) for Extenso para Docs on Google Workspace Marketplace (pt-br).

-[Terms of Service](terms-of-service.md) for Extenso para Docs on Google Workspace Marketplace.
+[Terms of Service](terms-of-service.md) for Extenso para Docs on Google Workspace Marketplace (pt-br).

+[Support Page](support.md) for Extenso para Docs on Google Workspace Marketplace (pt-br).

 ## License and attribution
 ### License